Lie triple 2-algebras: Lie triple 2-algebras

 Then we get

 Thus, $\phi=\Psi(F)$ is a homomorphism between 2-term $L_\infty$-triple algebras.

 Finally, one see that $\Psi$ and $\Psi$ are inverse to each other.
 The proof is completed. \end{proof}

-By Theorem \ref{mainthm2}, we see that Lie triple 2-algebras and 2-term $L_\infty$-triple algebras are equivalent.
+By Theorem \ref{mainthm2}, we see that the concept of Lie triple 2-algebras and 2-term $L_\infty$-triple algebras are equivalent.
 Thus, we will call a 2-term $L_\infty$-triple algebra as a Lie triple 2-algebra in the sequel.